Breastfeeding/Chestfeeding – Good for Baby, Good for You

 • is easiest for your baby to digest

-• it is always available and ready to go – no preparation is required
+• is always available and ready to go – no preparation is required

 • has all the nutrients, calories and fluids your baby needs to grow and develop